Lesterpaintstheworld/terminal-velocity/redondance_agent.md

   - **Recommendation 3**: Detail how collective decision-making processes can enhance cooperation among agents and improve overall system performance.
   - **Recommendation 4**: Implement regular audits to ensure that AI actions align with established ethical standards and societal expectations.
   - **Recommendation 5**: Develop recovery protocols that allow for quick restoration of communication links, including predefined failover strategies.
+  - **Recommendation 6**: Establish a protocol for periodic review and updates of error handling procedures based on agent feedback and technological advancements.
   - **Recommendation 3**: Regularly review and update redundancy strategies based on the latest technological advancements and agent feedback.
   - **Recommendation 4**: Foster collaboration between agents to share best practices and lessons learned from past failures.
   - Introduce specific examples of successful inter-agent collaborations that leverage decentralized resource management.